Current Travel Advice - Updated May 28th 2021

 Ireland West Airport is following Ireland's public health advice in relation to the COVID-19 pandemic.
 There is more information on COVID-19 here

-From July 1st we have introduced a range of new measures, which reflect both Ireland’s national COVID-19 guidelines, and the recent guidelines developed by the European Aviation Safety Agency (EASA) and the European Centre for Disease Prevention and Control (ECDC), to ensure the safe return of flight operations in Europe’s aviation sector.
+We have introduced a range of new measures, which reflect both Ireland’s national COVID-19 guidelines, and the recent guidelines developed by the European Aviation Safety Agency (EASA) and the European Centre for Disease Prevention and Control (ECDC), to ensure the safe return of flight operations in Europe’s aviation sector.

 When you travel through the airport we encourage the public to adhere to the following protocols to ensure we protect each other and ensure the journey through Ireland West Airport continues to be a safe and pleasant one.
 See video above for more details.

 There are a number of differences you will see when you travel through the airport which are there to ensure your safety and allow you to continue with your journey.